History of chess engines: The rise of chess engines (1960s–1970s)

 Drastic software and hardware improvements in the 1960s and 1970s lead to stronger engines.

 Software advancements

 The Minimax algorithm and its alpha-beta pruning optimization, remains key to chess programming and optimization.
-The algorithm, initially proven in 1928 by John von Neumann, focuses on maximizing one players score while minimizing the other's.
+The algorithm, initially proven in 1928 by John von Neumann, focuses on maximizing one player's score while minimizing the other's.
 Improvements and extensions to this algorithm were developed for chess programming with the goal of increasing the search depth, and so the playing strength.
 These included move selection techniques, heuristic approaches, iterative deepening, and opening/endgame tablebases.

 During this time certain chess grandmasters devoted themselves to the improvement of chess programming.
 Most notably previous World Chess Champion Mikhail Botvinnik, who wrote several papers on the subject, specifically related to move selection techniques.

 Hardware advancements

 Hardware, previously the greatest limiter people like Turing and Dietrich had to face, advanced at an astonishing rate.
 In 1965 Gordon Moore observed that transistor count in computers had been doubling every two years, increasing hardware speed at an exponential rate.
 This is commonly referred to as Moore's law.

 Chess specific hardware also became prominent for chess engines in this time.
 In 1978 a chess engine named Belle won the North American Computer Chess Championship run by the Association for Computing Machinery.
 The engine's special hardware allowed it to analyze around thirty million positions in three minutes.
 Belle also held both opening and ending databases, aiding the hardware speed.
 Two years later Belle became the first chess engine to receive a Master rating.